2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Results

-$\fn{g_\mathrm{2D}}{\dtbn}$, plotted in Figure~\ref{fig:genus_matter}, show how matter density evolves.
-At $z \approx 10 - 15$, there already exist extended tails into high $\dtbn$, because these correspond to high-density peaks that have evolved into nonlinear regime.
-Note that purely Gaussian random field generates $g_\mathrm{2D,Gauss}$, which is symmetrical around $\nu = 0$, while high-density peaks (on high $\nu$) that evolved nonlinearly deviates from the Gaussian distribution to also make $g_\mathrm{2D}$ deviate from $g_\mathrm{2D,Gauss}$.
-Because we will use filtered $\dtb$ maps, $g_\mathrm{2D}$ of filtered $\dtbn$ will be the template to be used throughout this paper.
-Filtering makes both the amplitude and width of $\fn{g_\mathrm{2D}}{\dtbn}$ shrink (Figure~\ref{fig:genus_matter}).
-Nevertheless, even after filtering, regions with positive $g_\mathrm{2D}$ correspond to overdense regions and negative $g_\mathrm{2D}$ to underdense regions, because the mean-density point (where the $\fn{g_\mathrm{2D}}{\dtbn}$ curve crosses the $\dtb$ axis) is almost unshifted.
-This will work as a perfect indicator, if comparison is made with $\fn{g_\mathrm{2D}}{\dtb}$, about how different the $\dtb$ field is from the underlying density field. $\fn{g_\mathrm{2D}}{\dtbn}$ can be obtained accurately for any redshift as long as cosmological parameters are known to high accuracy, which is the case in this era of precision cosmology.
+The curve $\fn{g_{\rm 2D}}{\dtbn}$, plotted in Figure~\ref{fig:genus_matter}, shows how the matter density evolves.
+At $z \approx 10 - 15$, there already exist extended tails into high $\dtbn$, because these correspond to high-density peaks that have evolved into the nonlinear regime.
+Note that a purely Gaussian random field generates $g_{\rm 2D,Gauss}$, which is symmetrical around $\nu = 0$, while high-density peaks (on high $\nu$) that evolved nonlinearly deviate from the Gaussian distribution to make $g_{\rm 2D}$ deviate from $g_{\rm 2D,Gauss}$.
+Because we will use filtered $\dtb$ maps, $g_{\rm 2D}$ of filtered $\dtbn$ will be the template to be used throughout this paper.
+Filtering makes both the amplitude and width of $\fn{g_{\rm 2D}}{\dtbn}$ shrink (Figure~\ref{fig:genus_matter}).
+Nevertheless, even after filtering, regions with positive $g_{\rm 2D}$ correspond to overdense regions and negative $g_{\rm 2D}$ to underdense regions, because the mean-density point (where the $\fn{g_{\rm 2D}}{\dtbn}$ curve crosses the $\dtb$ axis) is almost unshifted.
+This will work as a perfect indicator, if comparison is made with $\fn{g_{\rm 2D}}{\dtb}$, about how different the $\dtb$ field is from the underlying density field. $\fn{g_{\rm 2D}}{\dtbn}$ can be obtained accurately for any redshift as long as cosmological parameters are known to high accuracy, which is the case in this era of precision cosmology.